Maëlle: 2018: The Voice

 Maëlle's musical career started in 2017, when she submitted a video audition for the seventh edition of the French version of The Voice and became a contestant.

 At her blind audition, she performed Guillaume Grand's "Toi et moi", accompanying herself on piano.
 Three of the four judges, Florent Pagny, Zazie, and Mika turned their chairs.
 Maëlle chose Zazie as her coach.

 For the final audition, she sang Chris Isaak's "Wicked Game".

-During the duels, Maëlle battled Gulaan singing Sting's "Fragile", and it was her who Zazie chose to advance to the live rounds.
+During the duels, Maëlle battled Gulaan singing Sting's "Fragile", and it was she who Zazie chose to advance to the live rounds.

 During the first live round, she sang Korgis' "Everybody's Got to Learn Sometime" and was "saved" by the public.
 In the quarterfinals, she sang London Grammar's "Wasting My Young Years" and was "saved" by the public.

 In the semifinal, she sang France Gall's "Diego libre dans sa tête" and was chosen by the public for the final over B. Demi Mondaine.

 In the final held on 12 May 2018, Maëlle performed first Harry Styles' "Sign of the Times", then Vianney's "Je m'en vais" in duo with him, and finally Michel Berger's "Seras-tu là" in duo with Zazie.
 She won the final with 55,3 % of the public vote, becoming the first female and, at 17 years of age, the youngest candidate to ever win the French talent show.

 On 14 July 2018, in Louhans, Maëlle gave her first public concert.